phuze/windows-10-missing-search-icons/README.md

 ## Head Start

-In order to save yourself some time, check out the `apps` folder in this repository.
+In order to save yourself some time, check out the [assets](/tree/master/assets) folder in this repository.
 I've included some application icons.
 In each application folder, you'll find the `logo.png` icon, and a reference to the name of the Cortana icon file.
 Note that this is the _corrupted_ version -- I've only included it only as a filename reference.
 I can't confirm if the filename will be the same for other uses.

 ## Important